Saturn's rings are glowing in Webb Space Telescope's latest cosmic shot

 Three of Saturn’s many moons also got caught on camera.

 Scientists are thrilled with this latest shot, which captures Saturn's atmosphere in detail.
-They hope to uncover new ring structures as well as any new planets that might be lurking there.
+They hope to uncover new ring structures as well as any new, faint moons that might be lurking there.

 “We look forward to digging into the deep exposures to see what discoveries may await," Matthew Tiscareno, a senior research scientist at the SETI Institute, said in a statement.